FAQs

 • Potential program measures for consideration as part of the agency’s implementation of minority and woman-owned business programs.

-The Lexington-Fayette Urban County (LFUCG) would like to assess its efforts to encourage the participation of underrepresented businesses in its contracting.
-In addition, LFUCG would like to establish a benchmark for the participation of DBEs and minority- and woman-owned businesses and determine what, if any, improvements are needed to optimize LFUCG’s contracting processes.
+The Lexington-Fayette Urban County (LFUCG) wanted to assess its efforts to encourage the participation of underrepresented businesses in its contracting.
+In addition, LFUCG wanted to establish a benchmark for the participation of DBEs and minority- and woman-owned businesses and determine what, if any, improvements are needed to optimize LFUCG’s contracting processes.

 What will LFUCG do with information from the disparity study?

-Information the project team collects as a part of the 2021 LFUCG Disparity Study will help the agency refine its implementation of the MBE Program.
-Among other information, the disparity study will provide:
+Information the project team collected as a part of the disparity study will help the agency refine its implementation of the MBE Program.
+Among other information, the study provided:

 • An independent, objective review of outcomes for DBEs and minority- and woman-owned businesses in LFUCG prime contracts and subcontracts.
 That information will be valuable to both LFUCG leadership and external groups that help assess the agency’s efforts to encourage underrepresented businesses to bid on its contracts.

-• Information that is useful for setting a benchmark for the participation of DBEs and minority- and woman-owned businesses.
+• Information that is useful for setting a benchmark for the participation of DBEs and minority- and woman-owned businesses; and

 • Insights about how LFUCG might improve contracting opportunities for underrepresented businesses and how it could better encourage the participation of DBEs and minority- and woman-owned businesses in the future.

-Will the results of disparity study be made public?
+Were the results of the disparity study made public?

-Yes, the results of the disparity study will be made public at the end of the process.
+Yes, the results of the disparity study were made public at the end of the process.